 I’m asking because I don’t know.

 I’m in New Brunswick at the moment.
 I picked up a jar of honey at a grocery store this morning.
 The honey is from a local apiary.
 The label on the honey jar reads “Pure liquid Canadian honey — Canada No. 1 White.”
 And that means… what exactly?
 Is the honey pasteurized or heated?
 Is it ultra-filtered?
-What does “pure liquid honey” actually mean?
+What does “pure liquid honey” actually refer to?
+Is it something specific or just some made up term like “natural” that doesn’t mean anything?
 Whatever it is, it tastes like melted plastic to me, at least when I compare it to the raw honey from our hives.